TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Delegate.md

 <br />

-However, it didn't work with WinRM or RDP.
+However, these credentials did not work for WinRM or RDP.

 This means that we can use this session to gather interesting AD data with tools such as `BloodHound`.